gitlab-gitops-demo/README/README.md

 | TF_VAR_client_secret |

 1. In your organization (i.e. gitops-demo) add workspaces named `aws`, `gcp`, and `azure` on `https://app.terraform.io`.
 Change the Workspace Execution mode to `Local` on all three.
+1. Update `backend.tf` to match the orginization and workspace names created.
-1. Run the CI to create the infrastructure.
+1. Run the CI on each infra project to create the infrastructure.
 1. Run CI on each project to deploy each application.

 #### Clean up